ericmeyer/ObjectiveCSlim/README.markdown

 # Running These Examples

-Note: Some of the examples intentionally give errors.
+Note: Some of the examples intentionally give errors or warnings.

 1. Clone this project.
 2. Run `git submodule init`
 3. Run `git submodule update`
 4. Open the project in Xcode.
-5. Build the AcceptanceTests target.
-6. Run `./bin/start_fitnesse`
+5. Run `./bin/StartFitnesse`
-7. Open a browser to http://localhost:8080/CslimFirstExamples
+6. Open a browser to http://localhost:8080/CslimFirstExamples
-8. Click "Suite" near the top left corner.
+7. Click "Suite" near the top left corner.
-9. See results.
+8. See results.

 # Getting Started with Tests for Xcode